JeanLucPons/DTCController/README.md

 The address search algorithm is quite simple, it assumes that the first code of the internal code table is P1530 (Address of DSM_CDKDfp_ACCDPresAna_C) and the last one is P1621 (Address of DSM_CDKDfp_WdCom_C).
 The algorithm can be found in Dump.findDTCInfo() method.
 When the A2L file is generated, default characteristics are sorted in alphabetic order (case sensitive).
 It is unlikely that a default characteristic is added before DSM_CDKDfp_ACCDPresAna_C or after DSM_CDKDfp_WdCom.
 However, it might fail.
 To check if the algorithm did a good job, check the correspondance of DTC internal code and Code #1,#2,#3 and #4.
 If they are coherent, then you can relie on the result.
-For instance, on the above example, you can see that P0530 is well related to P0532 and P0533 (Air Contioning faults).
+For instance, on the above example, you can see that P0530 is well related to P0532 and P0533 (Air Conditioning faults).

 **Note** Even for a same engine, a same EDC16C34, DTC table may be different (size and/or content).